 Enjoy hors d’ouerves with other attendees and our esteemed faculty at our evening reception.
 See the 2025 Eric N. Prystowsky, MD Advocate for Patients Award presentation.

-Attendee Forum
+Attendee Forum (Invaluable)

 Access to our online attendee forum, where you can chat with others living with afib.
 Many of our attendees have made friends with one another at the conference and enjoy seeing each other year after year.